 FHS Lectures and Tutorials

 Lectures for linguistics subjects are spread throughout the academic year, and some of them are regularly spread across two or even three terms.
 Where possible, you should attend relevant lectures for your options from the very first term of the course, even if you will not be having tutorials until later in the year or even in your final year.
 Do not assume that you will have time to attend all the lectures in your final year!
-Linguistics tutors will be able to advise you on which lectures to attend at what stage in your course, depending on your choice of options: however, it is your responsibility to ask for that advice.
+Your College Linguistic Organising Tutor (LOT) will be able to advise you on which lectures to attend at what stage in your course, depending on your choice of options: however, it is your responsibility to ask for that advice.

 Though the Faculty endeavours to provide tuition for all options every year, the availability of some options depends on staff availability, and cannot be guaranteed.
 You are advised to include fallback options in your tutorial planning in case any of your planned options are not available in that year.